chensxb97/clickhouse-client/error_handling.md

 ### _error_handler
 - clickhouse_connect/driver/httpclient.py (Line 366)

-From the stack trace, it is observed that for any 500 http errors, the err_str variable is returned.
+It is observed that for any 500 http errors, the `err_str` variable is returned.
-THe err_content is also included if defined.
-We should investigate the `get_response_data` function which returns this variable.
+The `err_content` variable is also included if defined.
+The `get_response_data` function returns this variable.

 ```
 if self.show_clickhouse_errors: